vichisuki/vichisuki-Silksong-Practice-Resources/BellRoute-LP/Savestates/BELLROUTE-SAVESTATES-README.md

+# Bell Route LP Savestates

-Description of each savestate created for Bell Route's Latest Patch.
+Description of each savestate created for Bell Route's Latest Patch in Silksong Any%.

+ComSOB Sheet can be found [here](https://docs.google.com/spreadsheets/d/1-Hy5k_h9dBUUPlwh_I14K-DEwGcNdVQ0utI-KX56d8c/edit?gid=7316953#gid=7316953).

 Click on the arrows next to each label for more info.
 <details>